wayneagl/playbook/protocols/ramp-up/README.md

 The test will be a measure of your improvement over time.

-## eBooks
-Futureworkz invests in our coder education.
-We have a repository of ebooks on Ruby, Rails and technical development.
-You are strongly encourage to read the ebooks to improve yourself.

-You can access the ebooks at: https://drive.google.com/a/futureworkz.com/folderview?id=0B_Xbxe-RlZUsRmVYLWl1Ykx1ZzQ&usp=sharing

 ## Where to Start?
 > To eat an elephant, you take one bite at a time.

 Begin by knowing who is your mentor.
 Buy him a coffee or lunch (or beer) to know him better.

-Next, read everything in the [playbook](http://github.com/futureworkz/playbook).
+Next, read everything in the [playbook](https://github.com/wayneagl/playbook).

 After the playbook, practice the [drills](../drills/README.md) until you are know clearly our coding standards and you are able to do it without referring.